nikki-experiments/my-react-boilerplate/README.md

 ### Write config file for Babel

 Now create a new file named `.babelrc` in the root directory.
-Copy the [template presets for Babel]().
-Inside this file you set presets which are groups of plugins.
+Add the config code from this [.babelrc file](https://github.com/nikki-experiments/my-react-boilerplate/blob/master/.babelrc).
+This is where presets (which are groups of plugins) are set.
 Plugins are the transformation tools.

 Note: If you were still using npm scripts to run webpack you would change the command to the following:
 `"build": "webpack --module-bind 'js=babel' js/ClientApp.js public/bundle.js"`